AntelopeIO/leap/docs/01_nodeos/03_plugins/producer_plugin/10_block-producing-explained.md

 Starting in Leap 5.0, blocks in a round are started immediately after the completion of the previous block.
 Before 5.0, blocks were always started on `w` intervals and a node would "sleep" between blocks if needed.
 In 5.0, the "sleeps" are all moved to the end of the block production round.

 ## Example 1: block arrives 110ms early
-* Assuming zero network latency between BP and immediate BP peer.
+* Assuming zero network latency between all nodes.
 * Assuming blocks do not reach `m` and therefore take `w - a` time to produce.
 * Assume block completion including signing takes zero time.
 * `BP-A` has e = 120, n = 0ms, h = 5ms, a = 10ms